top of page

 Throughout our movement's history, conservatives have made the environment a priority, because many centre-right values, such as stewardship, intergenerational responsibility, pride of place, and pursuit of prosperity and opportunity, align naturally with the case for conservation.

-This is your guide to environmental leadership as a councillor, including the conservative case for protecting the environment, how environmental action can lower the cost of living, and environmental policy ideas.
+This toolkit is your guide to environmental leadership as a councillor.
+It discusses the unique conservative case for protecting the environment, a series of policy ideas, and the numerous co-benefits, including lowering the cost of living, from ambitious action.

 bottom of page